zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

       </servers>
     </settings>
     ```
+    **Note:** If you want to use _snapshot_ version set the `/servers/server/id` to `libs-snapshot`.

 3. Copy the `settings.xml` file inside the `${user.home}/.m2/` directory.

 4. In the directory of your project, run the `mvn package` command to build the project.

 **Notes:**

-* You may need to add more dependencies as required by your service implementation.
+* You may need to add more dependencies as required by your service implementation. <font color = "red"> Can we provide examples here?</font>
-* The information provided in this file is valid for ZoweApimlVersion '1.1.12' and above.
+* The information provided in this file is valid for `ZoweApimlVersion 1.1.12` and higher.
-* If you want to use snapshot version set the __/servers/server/id__ in step 2 to __libs-snapshot__

 ## Configuring your service